How to Adopt a Purebred Pet – with NO Breeder Fees!

 My current cat holds a special place in my heart – Shirley is a rescued rosette glitter Bengal and beautiful both inside and out.
 I knew I had to have one from the very moment I learned about this breed (intelligent, talkative, energetic, and sweet).
-However, I had mixed feelings about purchasing one due to the large price tag and knowing there are so many wonderful pets who need to be rescued.
+However, I had mixed feelings about purchasing one due to the hefty price tag and knowing that there are so many wonderful pets that need to be rescued.

 After a couple of encouraging chats with friends who had rescued purebred dogs (see 2 of them pictured below), I started searching for a Bengal through rescue groups on Facebook.
 To my delight, I found breed-specific rescue groups all over the country!
 I ended up fostering, then adopting Shirley through Great Lakes Bengal Rescue.
 I am forever grateful to them for connecting our family with this wonderful cat.

-The adoption fees from these groups are often on par with those of an animal shelter, but there may be different procedures and/or contract requirements in order to adopt.
-Breed-specific groups are more familiar with the needs of the animal and are generally more thorough when screening for good homes.
+The adoption fees from these groups are often on par with those of an animal shelter, but there may be different procedures and contract requirements to adopt.
+Breed-specific groups are more familiar with the animal’s needs and are generally more thorough when screening for good homes.

-No matter what breed you have your heart set on, it’s smart to look for a purebred rescue group.
+No matter what breed you have your heart set on, it’s wise to look for a purebred rescue group.
 Dogs, cats, birds, horses, and fish are just a handful of the breed-specific animal rescue groups that work to find forever homes for animals in need.